 Major in Media and Communication Studies:

-Students interested in obtaining a Bachelors of Arts degree in Media and Communication Studies are required to take six core courses.
+Students interested in obtaining a Bachelors of Arts degree in Media and Communication Studies are required to take five core courses.

 MDIA 201: Introduction to Media Studies

 MDIA 399: Junior Seminar

 MDIA 499: Senior Seminar

 Also required is an elective gateway course--either MDIA 311 Critical Approaches to Media and/or MDIA 312 Media Composition — which then anchors the final six advanced electives, generally focusing on either critical studies or production.

 Up to two approved courses from other departments (e.g., ART309, Introduction to Photography) may count as in-major electives.
 The full list of approved interdisciplinary electives is available here: https://mediastudies.catholic.edu/academics/certificate-program/index.html